seatgeek/react-slider/README.md

 ### Documentation

 The `Slider` component can be rendered into the DOM like any other React component.
+It works on Chrome, Safari, Firefox, and Internet Explorer down to IE9.
 It takes the following arguments, the types of which are all enforced by React:

 (optional) **Number** `outerWidth`